-Table 13 User I/O Connector Breakdown for all Boards
+Table 9 User I/O Connector Breakdown for all Boards

 No hardware debouncing is performed and should be taken care of by the connected circuitry.
-Most of the User Inputs have 22K Pullup resistors on board.
+Most of the User Inputs have 10K Pullup resistors on board.
 The only time this is not the case is User Input #3 for the boards that have User #3 Input.
 These are general purpose inputs with voltage input levels that are CMOS/TTL Input thresholds.
 0 to 5VDC logic only is allowed.
 No diode clamping is performed.
-The "I4", "I5" and "I6" ("I6" is only on the SSCB, SSCBGecko, SSMicro, SSMicro77, SSXYMicro, SSXYMicro77, SSXYZMicro and, SSXYZMicro77 Boards) commands allow the user to connect the inputs to sensors, switches, etc. and have it report them back to the host.
+The "I4", "I5" and "I6" commands allow the user to connect the inputs to sensors, switches, etc. and have it report them back to the host.